 But there I was first day of class, in a Psychology class, of all things.

-I realized that this was my moment (as it is for every single Freshman) and I needed to get this right as this was a very important moment that would happen only once.
+I realized that this was my moment (as it is for every single Freshman): I needed to get this moment as this was a very important moment that would happen only once.

-I studied all the time, and I took everything to heart because I really wanted to be able to make something of myself.
+I studied all the time, and I took everything to heart.

 Once I started setting goals, and reaching them, I kept going.